Can I Afford a Dog? How Much Does a Furry Friend Cost?

 I fully admit that I am a complete and total dog mom.
 The kind that you probably can’t stand that calls herself “mom”, has more dog photos on her phone than ANY other kind and tries to make it home at a decent time so that my “baby” doesn’t have to be home alone.

 Yes, I am THAT kind of person.
-I have a three-year-old black pug named Benjamin “Pugsy” Seigel.
-He is the absolute cutest thing in my life and my numero uno dude.
 But, dogs aren’t all cuddles, cuteness and fun.
 They’re a lot of hard work and they cost a pretty penny.

-For the single gal looking for companionship, a dog can be a great choice.
-But before you head out to your local humane centre to pick up a new four-legged friend, let’s talk about what it takes to have a dog and if you should get one.
+Honestly, one of the big advantages of living alone is being able to have a built-in buddy.
+For wanna be pet owners looking for companionship, a dog can be a great choice.
+But before you head out to your local humane center to pick up a new four-legged friend, let’s talk about what it takes to have a dog and if you should get one.

 Dogs are not cheap.
 While it might not seem like they tack on a ton to your bills, the costs really do add up.
 There are the initial costs, monthly and yearly costs, and even end of life costs.

 When you add it all up, these cuddly and cute little creatures end up being a serious investment—and right now we’re only talking about time.
 So let’s do a quick overview of the dollar-and-cents amounts associated with your new BFF.